 Matters relating to foreigners’ permits have been transferred from the Åland police authority to the Finnish Immigration Service.
 If you apply for a residence permit, citizenship, travel documents or EU registration, you must submit your application or prove your identity at one of the Finnish Immigration Service’s service points.

 If you apply for the right of residence in Åland

 An official from the Finnish Immigration Service (Migri) visits Åland every 6 to 7 weeks to receive applications.
-The office for these visits is located in the State Department of Åland.
+The office for these visits is located at the State Department of Åland.
 If you are in Åland, you can also deal with these matters at one of the Finnish Immigration Service’s service points in Finland.
 You cannot apply for asylum at the office.
-You can book an appointment to discuss your application with an official using the Finnish Immigration Service’s appointment booking service.
+You can book an appointment to discuss your situation with an official using the Finnish Immigration Service’s appointment booking service.
 You can get more information from the Finnish embassy in your home country, or in Finland from the Finnish Immigration Service.
-The Ministry of Economic Affairs and Employment has also produced a brochure entitled Working in Finland, where you can find more information.
+You can find more information e.g. in the brochure Working in Finland produced by the Ministry of Economic Affairs and Employment.

 Applying for the right of residence under the withdrawal agreement (Brexit)